Second phase of Paulina Creek restoration project begins - KTVZ

 Second phase of Paulina Creek restoration project begins

-The Deschutes National Forest will also be adding vegetation to the area, expanding the existing floodplain and better defining the Peter Skene Ogden Trail.
+The Deschutes National Forest crews also will be adding vegetation to the area, expanding the existing floodplain and better defining the Peter Skene Ogden Trail.

 Comments